uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Events
-By default this component sends the event logs as events to Home Assistant.
+By default this component sends the Nuki logs as events to Home Assistant.
 You can use them in automations.
 If you want to disable events, set the `event` property in your yaml to `none`.
-If you want to check the log events, go to the Homne Assistant Developer tools -> Events and listen for `esphome.nuki` events.
+If you want to check the log events, go to the Home Assistant Developer tools -> Events and listen for `esphome.nuki` events.
 ```yaml
 event_type: esphome.nuki
 data: